 EPA, CARB, and SCAQMD use ambient air quality monitoring data to determine whether geographic areas achieve the NAAQS and California Ambient Air Quality Standards (CAAQS).
 Areas with pollutant concentrations within the NAAQS and CAAQS are designated as attainment areas, whereas areas that do not meet the NAAQS and/or CAAQS are designated as nonattainment or maintenance areas.
 For regions that do not attain the NAAQS, the CAA requires preparation of a State Implementation Plan.
 The Project area is currently federally designated a nonattainment area for the ozone, fine particulate matter (PM2.5), and lead2 NAAQS and a maintenance area for the carbon monoxide (CO) and nitrogen dioxide (NO2) NAAQS (EPA 2021).
-At the state level, the Project area is currently designated a nonattainment area for co, lead, and NO2 (California Air Resources Board 2020).
+At the state level, the Project area is currently designated a nonattainment area for ozone, PM2.5, and coarse particulate matter (PM10), and attainment for CO, lead, and NO2 (California Air Resources Board 2020).

-2 The Los Angeles area is in nonattainment for the lead NAAQS, mainly due to two lead-acid battery recyclers.
+The Los Angeles area is in nonattainment for the lead NAAQS, mainly due to two lead-acid battery recyclers.
 Lead would not be generated by the proposed Project and is not considered to be a pollutant of concern for the proposed Project.
 Accordingly, lead is not analyzed further.

 Air Quality Management Plan.
 The 2016 Air Quality Management Plan (AQMP) focuses on attainment of the ozone and particulate matter NAAQS through the reduction of ozone and PM2.5 precursor nitrogen oxides (NO_X) as well as direct control of particulate matter (SCAQMD 2017).
 The AQMP proposes emission reduction measures to bring the Basin into attainment with respect to the ambient air quality standards.
 AQMP attainment strategies include mobile-source control measures and clean fuel programs, which are enforced at the state and federal levels, for engine manufacturers and petroleum refiners and retailers.
 Construction activities of the proposed Project and potential future operations would be required to comply with these regulations as they are developed.
 Compliance with AQMP requirements would ensure that the Project's construction activities and potential future operations at the site would not obstruct implementation of the AQMP.
-Therefore, the proposed Project's construction and potential future operations at the state Implementation Plan, or the CAA.
+Therefore, the proposed Project's construction and potential future operations would not conflict with or obstruct implementation of the AQMP, the State Implementation Plan, or the CAA.
 Impacts would be less than significant, and no mitigation is required.